 The Peel region blazes with endless colour typically from September - November.
-Donkey orchids, Hakea and Kangaroo paw are often sighted throughout the season.
-The Mandurah & Peel Tourism Organisation reported these stunning blooms bursting through the region last season.
+Donkey orchids, Hakea and kangaroo paw are often sighted throughout the season.
+Here are some species you might see in the region and some of the best places to spot them.

 The Estuary Walk